CDrummond/musly-server/README.md

 being added to mixes - but if they are already in the queue, then they can sill be used as seed tracks.

-This API is intended to be used by [LMS Musly DSTM Mixer](https://github.com/CDrummond/lms-muslymixer)
+This API is intended to be used by [LMS Music Similarity Plugin](https://github.com/CDrummond/lms-musicsimilarity)

 Genres are configured via the `genres` section of `config.json`, using the following syntax: